Actualizado: jul 9

-One of the things why I love Burning Man if the awareness with trash.
+One of the things why I love Burning Man is the awareness with trash.
 We build a city that only lasts a little bit more than a week and when we leave, there´s not even a bottle cap on the desert.
 We all collaborate to clean.. specially me.
-I spend my burn collecting little trinkets... and that´s actually what took me for the first time to this sacred land.
+I spend my Burn collecting little trinkets... and that´s actually what took me for the first time to this sacred land.

 HOW I MADE IT TO BURNING MAN ON THE FIRST TIME...

-I have Airbnb in my art studio at Colonia Condesa, Mexico City.
+I have an Airbnb in my art studio at Colonia Condesa, Mexico City.
 That's how I met Denise Johnson.
 She is American.
 We became friends within a few minutes of meeting each other.
 She saw my work and said "Burning Man".
 I wanted to go, but it was only 6 weeks away, the tickets were sold out few minutes after they went on sale and I had no money.
 But it was such an illusion to go that Denise said her service that year would be to help me get there ...
 Because one of the principles of Burning Man is to give.
 Give.
 And give in exchange for nothing.

 So we raised a campaign on Indie Go-go to get there.
 My project was to collect trinkets, clean the desert, collect MOOP (matter out of place), transform it into art and give it to burners.
 My friends helped me.
 One took the pictures, another made the video for my campaign, one more lent some outfits...
 What was hard to believe is that just some random burners that I didn´t know helped me get there.
 Denise orchestrated everything and the miracle happened!
 I raised enough money to pay for my expenses and extra luggage coming back home with my treasures.